 The Troll Tavern is a place people come to eat dinner (or lunch,) but also to hang out for an extended period, have a few beers, enjoy the weather and the company of those around them.
 The noise level is hyped a bit (again, great for families.)

-Bodensee – I am a huge fan of Bodensee!
-The care put into it the food is obvious, as it is delicious.
+Bodensee – I am a huge fan of Bodensee restaurant!
+The care Chef Aurel Prodan and his wife Doina put into it the food is obvious, as it is delicious.
 The atmosphere is family-friendly, and the staff is super kind to kids.
 For such a casual and relaxing atmosphere, and large food portions, the price was also right.
-If you’re looking for delicious authentic German fare in Helen, this is where to go!
+If you’re looking for delicious authentic German food in Helen, this is where to go!

 Pro tip: While not “German,” the baby back ribs here are some of the best in Helen!
 Get them with the pasta gratin.
 Also, try your hand at live music karaoke-style on Friday and Saturday nights.

 Bernie’s Restaurant at Nacoochee Valley Guest House – Visiting without kiddos?
 Head to Bernie’s!
 Owner Bernie Yates’ daughter, Monda Dodge, is the chef of Bernie’s – she trained at the Culinary Institute of America in New York, and has been spoiling locals and visitors for over 30 years.